smtilson/pp3-command-line-game/README.md

 This game is heavily based on Elder Sign.
 Almost all of the game data is taken from Elder Sign and directly imported.
 However, the game is not a full implementation of Elder Sign.
 This is a future goal.

 ### Development
+I began development by thinking about a single player game I could implement.
+After some consideration, I settled on Elder Sign.
+I read the rules thoroughly, watched how to play videos, and then some game play.
+I then decided what parts of the game I would not implement.
+I started building the turn structure from a small amount and then gradually increased the complexity of turns.
+I used draw.io to make flow charts.
+These helped greatly in the writing of core functions.
+They also helped streamline functions.

 ### Instructions
 Each game begins with a player entering their name, choosing a Great Old One to battle against, and choosing an Investigator to play as.
 After that the game begins.
 Each turn sees a player attempting to complete an Adventure.
 After the turn ends, in a success or failure, the player will be rewarded or penalized, their dice will be reset, and the clock will advance.
 If it is midnight, the Great Old One will accrue Doom.
 Then the game checks to see if any loss conditions or the win condition are satisfied.
 IF not, the game continues with the player going on another adventure.